Yunhao-Luo/SITE_Prework/README.md

 * [√] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
 * [√] Buttons use a pitch (frequency) other than the ones in the tutorial
 * [√] More than 4 functional game buttons
-* [ ] Playback speeds up on each turn
+* [√] Playback speeds up on each turn
-* [ ] Computer picks a different pattern each time the game is played
+* [√] Computer picks a different pattern each time the game is played
-* [ ] Player only loses after 3 mistakes (instead of on the first mistake)
+* [√] Player only loses after 3 mistakes (instead of on the first mistake)
 * [ ] Game button appearance change goes beyond color (e.g. add an image)
 * [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
-* [ ] User has a limited amount of time to enter their guess on each turn
+* [√] User has a limited amount of time to enter their guess on each turn

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app!
+- [√] List anything else that you can get done to improve the app!
+- Every time the player makes a mistake, there will be a window that reminds the player of how many more mistakes are allowed.

 ## Video Walkthrough (GIF)